ZappaBoy/crawlall/README.md

 # crawlall

-Crawlall (craw-all) is a simple mail crawler tool that uses google search engine supported features to find and collect required patterns.
+Crawlall (craw-all) is a simple crawler tool that uses google search engine supported features to find and collect required patterns.

 ## Installation